 These changes follow two rounds of consultations with midwives, including a 9-week public consultation held last year during which midwives, the public and a wide range of stakeholders took the opportunity to provide feedback on our proposals.

 The following changes were approved.

 - The following standards of practice has been rescinded

 - Consultation and Transfer of Care Standard (CTCS)

 - When a Client Chooses Care Outside Midwifery Standards of Practice

 - The Midwifery Scope of Practice describes the legislative scope of practice and will replace the CTCS.

-- The following standards and guiding documents will be amended
+- The following standards and guiding documents was amended

 - The Professional Standards for Midwives to:

 - set minimum expectations for midwives after a transfer of care (standard #26)

 - include additional standards on delegation (standard #31) and to revise the definition of “delegation” in the Glossary of Terms

 - The Guideline on Ending the Midwife Client Relationship to provide guidance to midwives in situations when a client chooses care that falls below a standard of the profession.